Convert OBJ to AMF via C#

-OBJ to AMF conversion using Java library without any 3D modeling software.
+Render OBJ as AMF without any 3D modeling and rendering software.

-How to Convert OBJ to AMF Using Java
+How to Convert OBJ to AMF Using C#

-In order to render OBJ to AMF, we’ll use
+In order to convert OBJ to AMF, we’ll use

-API which is a feature-rich, powerful and easy to use conversion API for Java platform.
-You can download its latest version directly from
+API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+Open

-Steps to Convert OBJ to AMF via Java
+Steps to Convert OBJ to AMF via C#

-Java programmers can easily convert OBJ file to AMF in just a few lines of code.
+.NET programmers can easily load & convert OBJ files to AMF in just a few lines of code.

 - Load OBJ file via the constructor of Scene class

 - Create an instance of AmfSaveOptions